The New Frontier of Tech Investment

 Build Global VC Connections

-Collaborate with top VCs from Silicon Valley, Europe, and the Middle East.
-Forge partnerships that unlock cross-border opportunities and de-risk emerging-market investments.
+Collaborate with leading venture capital firms across Silicon Valley, Europe, Africa, and beyond.
+Forge partnerships that unlock cross-border opportunities and strengthen global investment strategies.

 Access Exclusive Dealflow

-Through partnerships with Stanford LISA and SkyDeck, gain access to curated startups ready to scale globally.
+Through partnerships with Stanford LISA and SkyDeck, gain access to curated startups developing scalable, AI-driven solutions with global ambition.

 Connect with LPs

-Meet institutional investors, family offices, and fund-of-funds exploring innovative theses and new regions.
+Engage with institutional investors, family offices, and fund-of-funds exploring next-generation venture models, AI-native investment theses, and new approaches to performance and risk.

 ✦ VC-Bootcamp 2026